 …just to name a few…

-And her Summarizing Seder-izing is inspiring… (showing samples of how to apply S~D~F to several quilting styles…) You will want to take all her upcoming classes to learn more of Paola Jo’s creative secrets and enjoy your Free Motion Quilting!
-Grab a cup of coffee and enjoy the ride!
+The Summarizing Seder-izing is inspiring… (showing samples of how to apply S~D~F to several quilting styles…) You will want to take all the upcoming classes to learn more of Paola Jo’s creative secrets and enjoy your Free Motion Quilting!
+Grab a cup of coffee and join me!

 MK invited me to join her Quilters Community, to offer online classes specializing in FMQ on her hosting site… MKQuilts Video Training Store